105 Things to Do In and Around Calgary

 45. Kananaskis Country - Located 90 km southwest of Calgary the spectacular mountain and foothills landscapes make a perfect back-drop for a multitude of year-round recreational opportunities.

-47. Calgary Corn Maze, Petting Zoo, and Pumpkin Patch - Get lost and eventually found as you navigate your way through giant corn labyrinths, mingle with the friendly barnyard animals, bounce on the jumping pillows, ride the tractor trains, take aim with the corn cannons, pick your perfect pumpkin in the fall, and so much more!
+47. Calgary Corn Maze & Fun Farm - Get lost and eventually found as you navigate your way through giant corn labyrinths, mingle with the friendly barnyard animals, bounce on the jumping pillows, ride the tractor trains, take aim with the corn cannons, pick your perfect pumpkin in the fall, and so much more!
 The Calgary Corn Maze provides an array of fun and educational farm filled adventures for families, friends and groups.
-Open mid-July to late-October.
+Open late-July to mid-October.

 48. The Vulcan Tourism & Trek Station - The Station is truly out of this world.
 Crew members will be on hand to answer any questions about the Station as well as the town of Vulcan and Vulcan County.
 Location: One hour southeast of Calgary.